 Faculty

 The Master of Science in Business Analytics Program is taught by top professors from both the Darden School of Business and McIntire School of Commerce.
+Explore their profiles to learn more about our faculty and their areas of expertise.
+Please note, faculty vary each academic year and term and are subject to change.

 Assistant Professor Michael Albert teaches Quantitative Analysis courses in Darden’s MBA program, and he has joint appointments in Systems Engineering and Computer Science in the School of Engineering and Applied Sciences (SEAS) at UVA.
 His research focuses on combining machine learning and algorithmic techniques to automate the design of markets.
 His work has appeared in leading artificial intelligence and machine learning venues such as the Association for the Advancement of Artificial Intelligence (AAAI) and the International Joint Conference on Artificial Intelligence (IJCAI).